There’s a particular kind of relief that comes from finding the right person for the job.

 If you do hire a friend or family member, make sure they’re going to bring the same love and effort they’d give any other client.
 If they offer a discount, clarify that you’ll still receive the same quality and service.
 And always — always — have a contract.

-• Contracts protect everyone.
-Always have one with every person you’re working with — professional or not.
+Contracts protect everyone.
+Have one with every person you’re working with — professional or not.
 A good contract clearly states what’s expected on both sides.
-If someone doesn’t have one and you’d need to pay a lawyer to create it, you might be better off hiring a vendor who already has their process in place.
+If someone doesn’t have one and you’d need to pay a lawyer to create it, that’s usually a sign you’d be better off hiring someone who already has their process in place.

-• Consider the context.
+And consider the context.
 A photographer who excels in studio work or landscapes may struggle with the fast-moving energy of a wedding day.
-Make sure whoever you choose has experience — or at least comfort — in the environment they’ll be working in.
+A baker who’s brilliant at birthday cakes may not have the infrastructure for a large-scale reception.
+Make sure whoever you choose has experience — or at least genuine comfort — in the environment they’ll be working in.

 Explore all your options for each person, place, or thing you’re envisioning before committing.
 Ask questions.
 Take your time.
 Feel it out.